Procrastination, Time Blindness & Burnout: The Executive Function Crisis HR Can’t Afford to Ignore in 2026

 Why HR Needs to Treat Executive Function as a Workforce Strategy

-For HR leaders looking for burnout prevention strategies for HR, executive function is not a side issue.
+For HR leaders looking for burnout prevention strategies, executive function is not a side issue.
 It is infrastructure.

 Addressing executive function and employee performance means designing systems that match how people actually think, plan, and work under pressure.